Live notebook

 Estimate PCs with Hough indexing#

 We will estimate PCs for the nine calibration patterns using PyEBSDIndex.
-See the Hough indexing tutorial for more details on the Hough indexing related commands below.
+See the Hough indexing tutorial for more details.

 Note